glennjones/microformat-node/README.md

 #### Available options

 * filters - (array) an array of formats to filter the output by i.e. ['h-card','h-geo']. - default is empty which displays all formats.
+* baseUrl - this is used to revolve any relative URLs in the output
 * version1 - (boolean) whether the output should contain version 1 microformats. - default is true
 * rel - (boolean) whether the output should contain rel=*. - default is true
 * children - (boolean) whether the output should contain children. - default is true